Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Can Teams Calls and Meetings Be Monitored?

-The answer is a yes, but not in the way one most people would expect.
+The answer is yes, but not in the way most people would expect.
 They can be monitored, but not in real-time and not without notice.
-Here is a detailed explenation:
+Here is a detailed explanation:

 • Can Teams calls be monitored by the employer?
 Not in real time, but calls can be recorded with notice or monitored with third-party tools.